bendrummond389/sensor_dashboard/README.md

 ## Overview

 This project aims to simplify home automation by providing an easy-to-use IoT solution.
-It utilizes microcontrollers running MicroPython, MQTT for messaging, and a Next.js dashboard for monitoring and control.
+It utilizes microcontrollers running MicroPython, MQTT for data transmission, and a Next.js dashboard for monitoring and control.
 The entire stack can be containerized using Docker, making it easy to deploy even on a Raspberry Pi.

 ## Features